 PACKING A MOVING TRUCK

 There are some things few of us are smart enough to figure out.
-Like, how to pack an entire household of furniture, clothes, yard equipment, electronics and toys, into a rectangular truck.
-That's why, we asked the experts, our partner, Budget Truck.
+Like how to pack an entire household of furniture, clothes, yard equipment, electronics, and toys into a rectangular truck.
+To help those of us who struggle with the packing game, use these helpful tips to maximize space, minimize damage, and increase efficiency in your moving truck.

 - Before loading items, cover the truck floor with tarps or plastic wrap to create a clean base layer.